-The 2021 Climate Change Symposium will take place virtually on Tuesday, March 9th from 5:00 p.m. to 7:00 p.m.
-The Symposium will feature the following presentations:
+The 2021 Climate Change Symposium took place virtually on Tuesday, March 9th at 5:00 p.m.
+The Symposium featured the following presentations:

 - Randall S. Abate, Rechnitz Family and Urban Coast Institute Endowed Chair in Marine and Environmental Law and Policy; Director, Institute for Global Understanding; and Professor, Department of Political Science and Sociology, Monmouth University: Anthropocene Accountability Litigation: Confronting Common Enemies to Promote a Just Transition, with comments and discussion led by Professor David Cassuto of the Elisabeth School of Law at Pace University.

 - Shana Jones & J. Scott Pippin, Carl Vinson Institute of Government, University of Georgia: Stabilizing the Edge: Southeastern and Mid-Atlantic Shorescapes Facing Sea-level Rise, with comments and discussion led by Margaret Peloso of Vinson & Elkins LLP.

 Sabin Center for Climate Change Law, The Earth Institute of Columbia University, and Sive Paget & Riesel LLP